amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 Also, we have an idea of what happens when we don't sleep much for a couple of days.
 We have problems concentrating.
 The quality of our work decreases and or creativity suffers.
 You might have headaches, darker shades under your eyes among other things.

 Do you know having a good night sleep start during the day?
 For most people, it's hard to sleep well (or at all) after a very stressful day or some big event coming up.
-That's why doing breathing exercises throught the day helps.
+That's why doing breathing exercises through the day helps.
 Also, taking breaks every 25 or 50 minutes of work.
 Journaling helps me a lot to calm down my monkey mind jumping all over the place at night.

 <details>
   <summary>Apps I've used...</summary>